ServiceNowNextExperience/photobooth-core/README.md

 NOTE: Created new Scripted Rest API /photobooth/snapshot.
 It currently just logs the request.

-### Flow [NOT YET STARTED]
+### Flow [STARTED]

-???
 Process a new Snapshot record and send an email with the image to the email specified in the associated request.

+NOTE: Empty flow created.